Timing, Placement, and Audience

 You have a great campaign.
 It’s a mailer that you worked hard on and it’s certain to work.
 You’ve done something similar before that worked and this one is even better.
 You send it out.
 It flops.
 What happened?
 Was the campaign a dud?

 With nearly all forms of advertising, timing can have a dramatic effect on results.
 That’s not to say that you should only be contacting people during peak times, but as long as you understand the basics of how it works, you’ll be able to plan it out better.
-Maybe the message wasn’t bad but the timing was.
-Maybe you need to send it out closer to the end of the month.
-Maybe you should send it on a Tuesday instead of a Thursday.
-Maybe the message that worked in the Spring won’t work in the Fall.
+Maybe the marketing message wasn’t bad but the timing was.
+It could be that you need to send it out closer to the end of the month.
+Or you should send it on a Tuesday instead of a Thursday.
+Perhaps the message that worked in the Spring won’t work in the Fall.